How to Paint a Wooden Glider. Use the HomeRight Finish Max Sprayer to easily paint your wooden glider to make it look like new again!

 I cut a piece to fit and stapled it in place on the chair seat area using my staple gun.

 Then, I was able to add the new cushions I sewed.
-I will be sharing a tutorial on how to make your own cushions without a pattern soon!
+I will soon share a tutorial on how to make new cushions without a pattern!

-I love having the glider looking so good again.
-It is one of my favorite spots to sit outside to read a book or watch my kids play.
+I love how the glider looks so good again.
+It is now one of my favorite spots on the porch to sit outside to read a book or watch my kids play.

 You may also like: